sanderfrenken/MoreSpriteKit/README.md

 - If you think that something is missing or would like to propose new feature, please create an issue.
 - Please feel free to ⭐️ the project.
 This gives confidence that you like it which stimulates further development and support 🤩
 - Do you use MoreSpriteKit in any of your applications?
-Please let me know, would love to see your creations!
+Please let me know, I would love to see your creations!